KG-NINJA/openai-to-z-fuwa/README.md

 > **“Where the earth sings in ancient tones, there may be a door nearby.”**
 > Listen to the patterns.
 The past is trying to speak.

-Each anomaly may be a forgotten note.
-Each symmetry, a hidden rhythm.
-Our role?
-To listen.

 ---